Liiiii2101/Anatomy-aware-nnUNet-for-Rectal-Tumor-Segmentation/README.md

 ### Features
 - Cover the whole process of model design, including dataset processing, model definition, model configuration, training and evaluation.
 - Provide SOTA models as baseline for comparison for rectal tumor segmentation.
 Model definition, training and evaluation code are simple with no complex code encapsulation.
-- Provide models, losses, metrics, augmentation and etc. for 2D, 3D data, multiple modalities and multiple tasks.
+- Provide models, losses, metrics, augmentation and etc. for 2D, 3D data.